akkaze/unet-lightning/README.md

 python train.py --dataset carvana --n_channels 3
 ```

-Log and checkpoints are saved automatically in `lightning_logs`, thank to pytorch-lightning.
+Log and checkpoints are automatically saved in `lightning_logs`.
+Early stopping is enable by default by pytorch-lightning.

 ## Test